Connect with us

 But if you stay focused on your goal, you’ll stay firmly on your path to success.

-Hopwood confirms, “…being successful is about making hard decisions, and you have to stick to them.”
+Hopwood confirms, “… being successful is about making hard decisions, and you have to stick to them.”

 3. Emotional intelligence is worth more than your IQ.

-A high IQ, being an exceptionally good programmer, writer, singer, or whatever you’re skilled at, isn’t usually enough.
+A high IQ, an exceptionally good programmer, writer, singer, or whatever you’re skilled at, isn’t usually enough.

 To be successful, you need a high level of emotional intelligence.